zeton24/ohboy/README.md

 ## How to start
 0. Clone repo and create virtual env.
 1. ```pip install -r requirements.txt```
 2. Create environment variable TEST_DB_URL with the url you want to use for this workhop.
-3. Create database:
-    * Manually on your local server and restore with backup from _data_ folder

-    OR
-    * Run script _setup.py_.
 The database from url doesn't have to exist yet.
-(You will need psycopg2 library for that.)

 ## Links